HarryPaniccc/DnD/World of Helodaria/Dularen.md

   - Settlement
 ---
 # Description
-The centre of the [[Republic of Ruina]], geologically and in terms of trade routes, the large, bustling city of Dularen is as varied as it is spacious.
+The centre of the [[Ruina]], geologically and in terms of trade routes, the large, bustling city of Dularen is as varied as it is spacious.
 The streets of the city are worn, many traders pass through there on foot.
 Every major guild has footing in Dularen: the [[Ashen Legion]] holds a fortress for training, the [[Pantheons]] hold an entire districts for worship, and the [[Imperial Arcanists]] have a large records library within the centre of the city.
 Every trading guild works hard to keep their hold within Dularen.

 The city is not only a centre for the wealthy but also a utopia for thieves.
 All kinds of shady businesses are run by the various gangs.
 On every street, a bar, every district a brothel, Dularen seeks to offer services for anyone and everyone.
 Even the [[Devil's Hand]] has a den hidden in the Warrens.
 ### Districts